 01 of 08

-The Mewar dynasty's most important fort, Chittorgarh is believed to have been the capital of their kingdom for over 800 years until Mughal Emperor Akbar captured it in 1568 and Maharana Udai Singh II fled (he subsequently founded Udaipur and reestablished his kingdom there).
+The Mewar dynasty's most important fort, Chittorgarh was the capital of their kingdom for over 800 years until Mughal Emperor Akbar captured it in 1568 and Maharana Udai Singh II fled (he subsequently founded Udaipur and reestablished his kingdom there).
 However, its history extends back much further to the 7th century, when local Mauryan rulers started constructing it.
 Chittorgarh became a UNESCO World Heritage Site in June 2013.
 It's a massive fort, and fortunately the monuments can be reached by vehicle.
 Inside are old palaces, temples, towers, a reservoir (it has fish that you can feed), and a royal cremation ground.
 The Tower of Victory offers outstanding views across the fort and town.
 There's an evening sound and light show that narrates the story of the fort, but usually it's in Hindi only.

 - Opening Times: Sunrise to sunset, daily.

 - Ticket Cost: Chittorgarh is free to enter and open all the time.
 However, you'll need to buy a ticket if you want to visit Padmini Palace (the main attraction).
 It's 300 rupees for foreigners, 25 rupees for Indians.

 - Stay: Padmini Haveli is a delightful homestay in Chittor village, within the fort area.
 The hosts are both guides, so it's very helpful to stay with them.
 They provide bicycles for hire to ride through the fort.